China-backed buyout fund founder charged in U.S. insider trading case

-SAN FRANCISCO (Reuters) - The founder of a private equity firm with Chinese state backing has been charged with insider trading related to the attempted acquisition of Lattice Semiconductor Corp (LSCC.O), U.S. authorities said on Monday.
+SAN FRANCISCO, Oct 30 (Reuters) - The founder of a private equity firm with Chinese state backing has been charged with insider trading related to the attempted acquisition of Lattice Semiconductor Corp, U.S. authorities said on Monday.

 The charges against Benjamin Chow represent a major blow to the buyout firm he created just last year, Canyon Bridge Capital Partners, with capital from China Reform Holdings, a Chinese state-back fund.
 Chow denies wrongdoing, his attorney said.

-The indictment comes as Chow’s fund Canyon Bridge seeks to close its 550 million pound ($737 million) acquisition of British chipmaker Imagination Technologies Group Plc (IMG.L), after its $1.3 billion takeover of Lattice was blocked by U.S. President Donald Trump last month over national security concerns.
+The indictment comes as Chow’s fund Canyon Bridge seeks to close its 550 million pound ($737 million) acquisition of British chipmaker Imagination Technologies Group Plc, after its $1.3 billion takeover of Lattice was blocked by U.S. President Donald Trump last month over national security concerns.

 The Acting United States Attorney for the Southern District of New York and the Federal Bureau of Investigation said on Monday that Chow had conspired to commit securities fraud by sending material nonpublic information regarding the Lattice deal to an unnamed friend and former colleague.